Focus on Food Month Aims to Alleviate Childhood Hunger

 “Hunger touches every community in America and beyond, and our associates continue to focus on feeding our most vulnerable neighbors in the communities where we live and work,” said Tess McAnena, GSF Foundation Executive Director.
 “Since the onset of the COVID-19 pandemic and the widespread economic hardship it caused, millions more people have struggled to put food on the table.
 In 2021, an estimated 42 million people—including more than 13 million children—in the U.S. may face hunger.”

-As a leading supplier to the foodservice industry, Golden State Foods (GSF) feeds 5 billion people worldwide every day.
+As a leading supplier to the foodservice industry, Golden State Foods (GSF) feeds one billion people worldwide every day.
 Associates across GSF’s food manufacturing and distribution businesses have a deep connection to fighting hunger.
 In fact, associates have donated nearly 1.2 million meals to vulnerable community members since 2002 when the GSF Foundation formed.

 Most recently, in response to the Coronavirus crisis, associates impacted hunger relief through broad organizational initiatives, customer partnerships, and micro-volunteering opportunities like food drives and individual fundraisers.
 In early pandemic relief efforts, the GSF Foundation quickly took action to help children and families in need by fast-tracking nearly $200,000 in food bank grants with matching funds for local Foundation committees.
 Just the beginning of numerous efforts throughout 2020, these food bank grants propelled a wave of giving across GSF’s U.S. locations and around the globe.